NeverVane/commandchronicles/README.md

 - All command history is encrypted using XChaCha20-Poly1305
 - Passwords are processed using Argon2id key derivation
 - Session keys are stored securely with configurable timeouts
-- All data is stored locally - no cloud services or telemetry
+- All data is stored locally - no cloud services or telemetry ( optional )
 - Secure memory handling prevents sensitive data from being swapped to disk

 ## 🤝 Contributing